Paya Terubong

 Paya Terubong is a suburb of George Town in the Malaysian state of Penang.
 Located nearly 7 km southwest of the city centre, it is nestled within the central valleys of Penang Island and south of Air Itam.
 Originally an agricultural village, rapid development in the last decades of the 20th century has transformed the area into a residential suburb.

 Etymology

 Paya Terubong was named after a species of grass known in Malay as terubong.
 Its scientific name is Cyrtococcum oxyphyllum.

 History

 Residential projects now dot Paya Terubong's landscape, a far cry from its agricultural past.

 Similar to Ayer Itam to the north, Paya Terubong was where agricultural farms were established, providing fresh produce to be traded in markets elsewhere in George Town.
 In the past, Paya Terubong Road was merely a hill path.

 The area was developed in the 1980s with the construction of residential high-rises to alleviate land scarcity in the city.
 New townships such as Farlim were created, leading to an increase in population.

-Geography

-The subdivision of Paya Terubong covers an area of 32.7 km2, forming a corridor that stretches from the central valleys of Penang Island to Jerejak Island off the eastern coast.
-It encompasses a varied topography and includes several neighbourhoods, namely Farlim, Bukit Jambul, Sungai Dua, Batu Uban and parts of Sungai Nibong.

-Demographics

-As of 2020, Paya Terubong was home to a population of 226,712, making it the most populated subdivision within the city of George Town.
-The suburb had a population density of 6933 /km2.
-Ethnic Chinese constituted over 56% of Paya Terubong's population, while Malays formed another 23%.
-Non-citizens comprised almost 10% of the population, followed by Indians at over 9%.